edHelper.com

 By Vickie Chao

-2 Because there are a lot of similarities between the royal and the macaroni penguins, scientists used to consider the duo the same species.
+2 Because the two look so much alike, scientists used to consider them the same species.
 Thus, they classified the royal penguin a subspecies of the macaroni penguin.
-In recent years, however, most scientists have recanted the notion.
-They acknowledged that there are enough differences between the royal and the macaroni penguins -- albeit not obvious to the naked eye -- that they are really two separate species.
+In recent years, however, most scientists have changed their minds.
+They decided that there are enough differences between the royal and the macaroni penguins that they are really two separate species.

 3 Royal penguins are picky breeders.
 Of all the places on Earth, they only like a small rocky island lying halfway between Australia and Antarctica.
 That island, marking the southernmost point of Australia's territory, is called Macquarie Island.
 Besides the royal penguin, the king, the gentoo, and the rockhopper penguins also favor Macquarie Island as their breeding ground.